first appeared in the November 2018 print edition

 Carrie’s mother, Susan Hull, rode on the hunter circuit before having twins.
 “My sister and I were basically born in the saddle and we both got our start competing in leadline classes,” Carrie said.
 Carrie found her niche in dressage when she was about eight years old and competed in that discipline until she went to college.
 At George Washington University, where she graduated from the Elliott School of International Affairs, Carrie helped form the school’s Intercollegiate Horse Shows Association team.

 Carrie has served as the project manager for several historic properties in the Mid-Atlantic region, aiding their restoration efforts and future architectural plans for memorials.
 Along with these engagements, Carrie is the Principal of Georgetown Strategy, a fundraising and consulting firm that specializes in foundation management.
+Consulting firms can be great places to work.
+These businesses tend to be successful, so it’s clear to see why so many people create their own consulting firms.
+All they need are good consulting websites and they should be able to operate a good consultancy firm.
+Many people tend to do this, but Carrie just worked in one.
 She spent the first ten years of her career in finance.
-She was a member Bank of America’s LEAD for Women, an employee resource group for women dedicated to promoting women’s professional development.
+She was a member of Bank of America’s LEAD for Women, an employee resource group for women dedicated to promoting women’s professional development.
 Carrie was also the committee leader for the Merrill Lynch Capital Region Women’s Exchange, a networking and mentoring program with over 5,000 members nationwide, for the women at Merrill Lynch.

 Prior to joining MHC, Carrie was the Director of Planned Giving and Strategic Engagement at the Goldwater Institute in Phoenix, AZ.
 Carrie has worked on staff as a gift planner and major gifts officer at the National Society Daughters of the American Revolution where she directed a well-established planned giving program and managed a traditional portfolio of major gift prospects.
 During her time at NSDAR, she supported a successful capital campaign for the first phase of restoration of the only standing monument to the U.S. Constitution, DAR Constitution Hall.

 Between 2004 and 2014, Carrie worked in investment management.
 She worked for both domestic and international financial services firms in their Private Banking and Investment Groups.
-She also worked for a small alternative asset hedge fund.
+She also worked for a small alternative asset hedge fund and is believed to have experience in the financial markets thanks to in depth training (similar to this course here.)
+It’s hoped she can bring a little bit of this financial experience to the council to help manage the budget and development strategies.

 Carrie has volunteered for a number of high-profile organizations including the Washington International Horse Show where she began in the pressroom and now assists with the overall production of the show.
 “Basically, I do any work I can that their full-time staff needs to keep everything at the show running as it should,” Carrie explained.
 She has been on many special event host committees, but would highlight her work with the National Kidney Foundation’s annual Casino Night.